 In April 2015, Treasury Metals submitted an Environmental Impact Statement (EIS) for the proposed Goliath Gold Project (the Project) to the Canadian Environmental Assessment Agency (the Agency) for consideration under the Canadian Environmental Assessment Act (CEAA), 2012.
 The Agency reviewed the submission and informed Treasury Metals that the requirements of the EIS Guidelines for the Project were met and that the Agency would begin its technical review of the submission.
 In June 2015, the Agency issued a series of information requests to Treasury Metals regarding the EIS and supporting appendices (referred to herein as the Round 1 information requests).
-The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, First Nations and other Aboriginal peoples, as well as interested stakeholders.
-As part of the Round 1 information request process, the Agency requested that Treasury Metals consolidate the responses to the information requests into a revised EIS for the Project.
+The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, and members of Indigenous communities, as well as interested stakeholders.
+As part of the Round 1 information requests to the treasury Metals consolidate the responses to the information requests into a revised EIS for the Project.

 Appendix BB to the revised EIS (Preliminary Economic Assessment) presents the analysis of the economics of the Project using indicated and inferred mineral resources.
 The information presented in this appendix was considered in the assessment of alternatives (Section 2.0 of the revised EIS), as well as supporting the economics assessment presented in Section 6.16 of the revised EIS.
 No changes have been made to this appendix from the original EIS issued in April 2015.
+It should be noted that since the submission of the original EIS Treasury Metals has released an updated Preliminary Economic Assessment to reflect the current market conditions at the time (March, 2017).
+The updated Preliminary Economic Assessment does not provide a substantial change to the overall layout or design of the project and the majority of the change comes from updated costs, metal prices and currency rates.
+The updated PEA provides an improved economic outlook to the Preliminary Economic Assessment presented in the original EIS.
+As such the revised EIS has elected to rely on the original Preliminary Economic Assessment for the EIS as it presents a more conservative view of the economic benefits of the project.